 1. Ground Conditions

 Building a backyard swimming pool will require excavation work.
-As such, the ground conditions will impact your costs before the design aspects have even started.
-Soil types can help determine the best construction method for your pool while issues like high subsurface groundwater could pose additional challenges.
+As such, the ground conditions will impact your costs before the design aspects have started.
+Soil types will determine the best construction method for your pool while issues like high subsurface groundwater could pose additional challenges.
 These complexities can increase the maintenance costs as well as the project preparations.

-The State of Michigan has a clear emphasis on sandy soils, but a full assessment will confirm the situation in your specific home.
-It is also an opportunity to determine the positioning of pipework and other items that can have an impact on your project.
+The State of Michigan has a clear emphasis on sandy soils, but a full assessment will confirm the situation in your home.
+It is also an opportunity to determine the positioning of pipework and other items that will impact your project.
 You cannot accurately predict the true costs until this has been completed.

 2. Pool Size and Design